 Registered trade mark rights - what do I get for my registration?

 If you have a Registered Trademark, you are entitled to the following:

-- The statutory right in Australia to use it as a 'sign' or brand on the goods or services specified in the registration.
+The statutory right in Australia to use it as a 'sign' or brand on the goods or

-- The option to file a notice with the Australian Customs Service objecting to the importation of goods that infringe the registered trade mark.
+The option to file a notice with the Australian Customs Service objecting to the

 - The option to file international applications, based on their Australian application / registration, through the international trade marks system (the Madrid Protocol).